PaperMC/docs/docs/paper/dev/getting-started/userdev.md

 ```
 :::tip

-You can remove any dependency for the Paper API, as the dev bundle includes that.
+You should remove any dependency on the Paper API, as the dev bundle includes that.

 :::